Harinie Jeevitha

 Parsvanikutttakam - one of the 108 karanas in the classical Indian dance.

 In 2009, Harinie was conferred the Bal Shree title by the National Bal Bhavan in the field of Creative Performance, an honor constituted by the Government of India.
 Dance critic, Rupa Srikanth of The Hindu described Harinie as 'a dancer who has it all: a personable presence, an excellent sense of timing, grace, agility, suppleness, perfection in execution, an expressive face, and a palpable passion.'

 In 2023, after participating in eighteen dance dramas choreographed by her teacher, Harinie presented her first independent production, titled Varadarajam Upasmahe.

 She has authored and published two poetry collections: Perspectives and The Siblings of Kanchipuram: A Garland of Poems.

-Harinie continues to perform at prestigious dance festivals in India and abroad as part of Sheela Unnikrishnan's troupe, and has also conducted international dance workshops alongside her teacher.
+Harinie continues to perform at prestigious dance festivals in India and abroad.
+As of February 2026, Harinie no longer performs as part of Sheela Unnikrishnan's troupe and is not an instructor with Sridevi Nrithayalaya.
+Instead, she has decided to expand upon her journey as an independent artist and soloist.